MGHollander/strava-bulk-edit/README.md

 # Strava Bulk Edit

-A plugin to edit multiple Strava activities at once.
+A Chrome extension to edit multiple Strava activities at once.